Atlanta sports exec Melissa Proctor invests in new Buckhead wellness center

 “Athletes use it to fine tune the ways they can train so they can win their events.
 It portrays longevity and how resilient they are from an injury or illness,” Turner said.

 Pravida Health is one of several businesses in Atlanta specializing in medical wellness while also offering spa-style services.
-The company currently offers three membership packages and a payment plan option that includes glucose monitoring, therapy discounts, ultrasounds and event invitations.
+The company does not accept insurance but offers patient financing, and currently offers three membership packages and a payment plan option that includes glucose monitoring, therapy discounts and ultrasounds.

 Live Lean Rx is an Atlanta-based fitness clinic chain that opened in 2010.
 Like Pravida Health, it offers DEXA imaging scans and VO2 max testing, which measures oxygen consumption.